mobilebarn/UNIFIED_COMMERCE/FINAL_ENHANCEMENT_SUMMARY.md

 ## 🎯 Overview

-This document summarizes the final enhancements made to the Unified Commerce platform, focusing on completing the storefront account features and improving the overall user experience.
+This document summarizes the final enhancements made to Retail OS, focusing on completing the storefront account features and improving the overall user experience.

 ## ✅ Completed Enhancements